ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "Júlíus has been a farmer for quite some years, but has been working on rebuilding the farm at Þykkvabær after a catastrophic fire at his old farm, at Tjörn in Vatnsnes."
       },
       "s_jyduc": {
-        "meaning": "Over 200 of his Icelandic Chicken perished in the fire.
-As a result, Júlíus was forced to abandon the farm, as the Ministry of Agriculture had by now allocated his land to other causes."
+        "meaning": "Over 200 of his Icelandic chickens perished in the fire.
+As a result, Júlíus was forced to abandon the farm after the Ministry of Agriculture allocated the plot elsewhere."
       },
       "s_1jr5g": {
         "meaning": "But prior to that, he managed to save around 100 eggs from the fire and put them in his neighbor’s incubator *(a machine that keeps eggs warm until they hatch)*."